MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 #### Step 2: Customer emails the Places mobile team to request mobile access enablement (IT admin)

-Use this email template to request access to the Places iOS app.
+Use the following email template to request access to the Places iOS app:

 **To**: placesmobileaccessrequests@service.microsoft.com<br>
 **Subject**: Places Mobile iOS app enablement – URL request (*customer name*)

-Include these details in the body of the email message:
+Include the following details in the body of your email message:
 - Customer name
 - Estimated number of iOS mobile users
 - Date needed by